damar-wicaksono/gsa-module/README.rst

   otherwise both for trajectory and radial designs.
 The statistics (mean, mean of absolute, and standard deviation) are used as the basis of parameter importance ranking.
+- Capability to estimate the first-order (main effect) Sobol' sensitivity indices using two different estimators (Saltelli and Janon).
+- Capability to estimate the total effect Sobol' sensitivity indices using two different estimators (Sobol-Homma and Jansen).
+- All estimated quantities are equipped with their bootstrap samples

 Complete log of changes can be found in `CHANGELOG`_.